shivam-MBZUAI/cross-cultural-mel-bias/README.md

 3. **Reproducibility**: Fixed front-ends (Mel, ERB, Bark, CQT, PCEN) require no training and produce deterministic outputs, making results immediately reproducible.
 Learnable front-ends would require distributing multiple task-specific checkpoints and exact training configurations.

+**Note**: We plan to release the LEAF and SincNet implementations along with their pre-trained models after paper acceptance.
+These will be available in the same repository with appropriate pipelines.

 For researchers interested in learnable front-ends, we recommend training them end-to-end with your specific task following the original LEAF (Zeghidour et al., 2021) and SincNet (Ravanelli & Bengio, 2018) papers.
 The paper's Table 1 includes their full results for comparison.

 ## 5. Quick Start